hmslima/sambahsacompletegrammar/sambahsa.md

 IS SAMBAHSA DIFFICULT?
 ----------------------

-It's undeniable that in the **beginning** sambahsa is more challenging if it is compared to other auxiliary languages, but it's like Robert Winter said in his “Sambahsa: Guide to Pronouns and Articles”, *“sambahsa is right on the limit of the degree of difficulty that is practical for an international auxiliary language”*.
+It's undeniable that in the **beginning** – and only at the beginning – Sambahsa is a bit more challenging if it is compared to other auxiliary languages, but it's like Robert Winter said in his “Sambahsa: Guide to Pronouns and Articles”, *“sambahsa is right on the limit of the degree of difficulty that is practical for an international auxiliary language”*.

-Sambahsa do is easy, you only have to know what are you priorities of study, *you have to know how to study*!
+Sambahsa undoubtedly is easy, you only have to know what are you priorities of study, *you have to know how to study*!
 Doesn't make sense decorate all declinative cases from dative if you use them a very few times (and maybe only a few of them, even if you only use sambahsa in all days of your